wagnar-woofbrok/ansible-docker-pihole/README.md

 * Add support/roles/tasks for installing on other Linux distributions; especially redhat which is the bare metal foundation for Ubiquiti's UDM Pro routers
 * Add (option for) DNSCrypt-Proxy to work as PiHole resolver
 * Add reverse proxy (nginx or traefik)
+* Add and configure `fail2ban` for at least SSH and possibly web routes such as pihole admin
+* Can the SDNS/IP address lookup be automated? (ttps://dnscrypt.info/stamps)
 * Add support for configuring local LAN hosts (homekit, home-automation, etc)
 * Improve configurability of dnscrypt and other service settings; include being able to reconfigure and restart/redeploy the dns service(s); include configuring dnscrypt-proxy modes such as anonymized DNS, DoH, DoT, ODoH, etc; include optional configurations such as a (tor) proxy for dnscrypt-proxy; also revamp README with tables for env vars and configurations
 * Setup docker secret file for webpassword for pihole web admin